 In our example below, we have copied and pasted some text from a page from another site.
 You can see that the text is formatted with headers and a grey background that came from the other website:

-Since we do not want this formatting carried over into our current site, we will clear this formatting by highlighting the text and selecting the 'Clear Formatting' item in the Format menu.
+Since we do not want this formatting carried over into our current site, we will clear this formatting by highlighting the text and selecting the 'Clear Formatting' item from the toolbar.

 Once the formatting has been cleared, the text will be stripped of all formatting and will look like the text below: